Kamran-Afzali/Kamran-Afzali.github.io/_posts/DH_training_1_3.md

 - [Clinical Informatics Fellowship](https://medicine.buffalo.edu/departments/biomedical-informatics/education/clinical-informatics.html)

   - The two-year, [ACGME](https://www.acgme.org/about/overview/)-accredited fellowship, to study all facets of clinical informatics, working with leaders in the field to develop and leverage innovations that enhance biomedical research, patient safety and clinical care.
-Courses thoroughly prepare the participants for the board certification exam in clinical informatics.
-You’ll stay on top of the latest evidence-based trends and findings by participating in — and presenting at — journal club and departmental grand rounds.
+Courses thoroughly prepare the participants for the board certification exam in clinical informatics with aceess to the latest evidence-based trends and findings by participating in journal club and departmental grand rounds.
 Paticipants will spend a full 20 percent of your training providing patient care in their specialty area.

   - [Course details](https://medicine.buffalo.edu/departments/biomedical-informatics/education/clinical-informatics/curriculum.html)